ome/omero-guide-introduction/docs/data-management.rst

 -  How to adjust the rendering settings of your and other users’ images from the Preview panel.

--  How to organize images in Projects and Datasets.
+-  How to organize Images in Projects and Datasets.

 -  How to move the data between groups if you are data owner.